Saturday, 24 August 2024

 • Twist the 123 distributor anti-clockwise until the little LED light comes on.

-The caveat to this is that the instructions assume the engine hasn't been cranked or otherwise rotated with the distributor out.
+The caveat to this is that the instructions assume the engine hasn't been cranked or otherwise rotated with the old distributor out.
 They rely on the distributor being in the same rotational position as when the engine was last running.
 That isn't mentioned, but the generic 123 instructions are written from the point of view of swapping out an old distributor - so perhaps that omission is understandable.

 Tuesday, 20 August 2024